 December 2015 – December 2016

 I tried to start the Italian Citizenship process in Naples back in December 2015.
-Sadly, getting nowhere, this is starting to sound like The Italian Job.
+Sadly, getting nowhere and this is starting to sound like The Italian Job.

 It was just too hard for the public servants in the Commune to start the process.
 After all, it was close to Christmas and interests didn’t revolve around work.